robang74/tinycore-editor/README.txt

 	./make.sh qemu-test iso
 	./make.sh clean image 8GB qemu 8GB ssh

-[1] if your system libraries are newer than those included into TinyCore Linux
+[1] if your system libraries are incompatible with those included into TinyCore
     the virtual machine will fail to boot.
 In such a case remove the rootfs.gz and repeat the sequence from the start without busybox start.
 Then you can create a rootfs.gz including the customised busybox enabling develop git